 Peter Makarov and Simon Clematide.
 2020.
 CLUZH at SIGMORPHON 2020 Shared Task on Multilingual Grapheme-to-Phoneme Conversion.
 In Proceedings of the 17th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology at ACL 2020.
 2nd place.

 Peter Makarov and Simon Clematide.
 2018.
 Imitation Learning for Neural Morphological String Transduction.
-To appear in Proceedings of EMNLP 2018.
+In Proceedings of EMNLP 2018.
 Presentation slides

 Peter Makarov and Simon Clematide.
 2018.
 UZH at CoNLL--SIGMORPHON 2018 Shared Task on Universal Morphological Reinflection.
-To appear in Proceedings of the CoNLL--SIGMORPHON 2018 Shared Task: Universal Morphological Reinflection at EMNLP 2018.
+In Proceedings of the CoNLL--SIGMORPHON 2018 Shared Task: Universal Morphological Reinflection at EMNLP 2018.
 Best results in Task 1.

 Peter Makarov and Simon Clematide.
 2018.
 Neural Transition-based String Transduction for Limited-Resource Setting in Morphology.
 In Proceedings of the 27th International Conference on Computational Linguistics (COLING).
 Honorable mention.
 Code.

 Peter Makarov.
 2018.
 Automated Acquisition of Patterns for Coding Political Event Data: Two Case Studies.
 In Proceedings of the Second Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature (LaTeCH-CLfL) at COLING 2018.